 Here is what you need to know:

-At the time of his death, Hernandez’s estate was worth $0.
-The Boston Herald obtained court documents last month that stated that Hernandez’s home is worthless and must be sold.
+Hernandez did have some property.
+Boston Herald obtained court documents that stated that Hernandez’s home is worthless and must be sold.
 On Friday, April 28, 2017, the 15-room, 7,100-square-foot home has been listed for sale for $1.3 million.
 The home was sold to a real estate investor in November 2017, according to the Boston Globe.

-Hernandez also owned a condo in North Providence, but it’s believed that property has also been sold.
+Hernandez also owned a condo in North Providence.

 2. He Started ‘Running Out of Money’ in 2015